-I began playing with PaintShop Pro back with Version 7, before it was taken over by Corel.
-I used it to edit photos for my cross stitch website, Coal House Designs, a little family business begun in 2001.
+Hello, or “Eh up me duck!” a usual greeting where I grew up.
+I’m Jane Bradbury, a self-taught digital artist and it’s lovely you stopped by.
+My journey begins with PaintShop Pro Version 7, originally a JASC product now owned by Corel.
+I used it to edit photos for my cross stitch website Coal House Designs, a little family business started in 2001.

-Unfortunately in 2005 when I was told that arthritis had worn out my thumb joint and I had to stop stitching I couldn’t face designing and not ever stitching, and so Coal House Designs went into retirement.
+In 2005 I discover arthritis has worn out my thumb joint and I had to stop stitching.
+I couldn’t face designing and not ever stitching, and so Coal House Designs went into retirement.
 It was a huge blow; my disability put extra strain on my little joints and wore them out quickly.
 I found digital scrapbooking a great replacement, a little kinder on the hands and learned a whole lot about image resolution and taking digital photographs.
 That knowledge would have been invaluable in my cross stitch career because many of the photographs I took were way too small to show off the designs properly!

 Photographs From My Knee

 Digital photography was a great boon for me.
 I could balance the camera on my knee, or any surface, to take photos by looking through the viewfinder at the back.
 I managed a few good photos for digital scrapbooking before illness kept me at home.
 My photography diminished as there’s not a lot of interest to snap around my house.

 I have a real fascination with daily life from years ago; a TV programme called Back In Time For Dinner on the BBC reawakened my interest with its detail of the food we ate and events and gadgets of the time.
 I’ve been working on my Family History for a few years too and always I want to know more.